quanpan302/test/t00-Docker/t03/README.md

 docker-machine stop $(docker-machine ls -q)                                               # Stop all running VMs docker-machine rm $(docker-machine ls -q)                                                 # Delete all VMs and their disk images
 ==============
-docker stack deploy -c <file> <app>                                                       # Deploy an app; command shell must be set to talk to manager (myvm1), uses local Compose file docker stack deploy -c docker-compose.yml getstartedlab                                   # Deploy an app; command shell must be set to talk to manager (myvm1), uses local Compose file docker stack ps <app>                                                                     # List docker stack rm <app>                                                                     # Remove docker-machine scp docker-compose.yml myvm1:~                                             # Copy file to node's home dir (only required if you use ssh to connect to manager and deploy the app)
+docker stack deploy -c docker-compose.yml getstartedlab                                   # Deploy an app;
+docker stack deploy -c <file> <app>                                                       # Deploy an app; command shell must be set to talk to manager (myvm1), uses local Compose file docker stack ps <app>                                                                     # List docker stack rm <app>                                                                     # Remove docker-machine scp docker-compose.yml myvm1:~                                             # Copy file to node's home dir (only required if you use ssh to connect to manager and deploy the app)